danielspaniel/ember-data-change-tracker/README.md

 ```

 ## Known Issues
-  - Ember less than 2.10 AND you are using auto track mode
  - When pushing data to the store directly to create a model ( usually done when using
    websockets .. but same issue if using factory guy) you need to call ```model.saveChanges()```
    manually after creating that new model
  - Testing
    - In unit / integration tests you have to manually initialize change-tracker
      if you are testing anything that requires the addon to be enabled

 For example: